 Since May of 2017, he has held and been a part of creating a social drinking fundraiser at the local college bar where he attended school, a charity soccer game in his hometown of Martinez and a barbecue fundraiser with friends and family, also in Martinez.
 In just 2 months, Osiel has managed to raise over $35,000 for ALS TDI.

 With no signs or plans of slowing down, Osiel, his fiancé, friends and family are dedicated to continue advocating and doing everything in their power to advance ALS research.
 He is extremely optimistic and confident that an effective therapy and cure for ALS is coming soon.

 What's New with Me

-Osiel is currently planning a wedding to marry his middle school sweetheart, Bella, on September 8th, 2017.
-He and Bella have 2 dogs together, Hendrix (Golden Retriever and future service dog) and Jovie (Shih-tzu and current therapy dog).
+Osiel married his middle school sweetheart, Bella, on September 8th, 2017.
+He and Bella have 2 dogs together, Hendrix (Golden Retriever and a future service dog) and Jovie (Shih-tzu and current therapy dog).
 They are hoping to have kids soon and start a family within the next few years.
-Osiel also just started as a Development Intern with ALS TDI and is looking forward to fundraise for ALS research.
+Osiel also just started as a Development Intern with ALS TDI and is looking forward to fundraising for ALS research.

 In the meantime, Osiel continues to enjoy watching sports, playing poker with his friends, spending quality time with his family, eating good food, drinking good beer and making people smile.